 "Move now."

 In that way, I can calculate the step for a given time and move the hand to that step.
-Because the time is be given in minutes, the position based on the time can be calculated by:
+Because the time is being given in minutes, the position based on the time can be calculated by:

 // Takes time of day in minutes and return rotational position